grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 If we assume that `Recipient` is a class, we can get the composability we want by deriving another class from it and implementing abstract methods or overriding virtual ones.
 However, depending on a class as a base type for a recipient has the following disadvantages:

 1. The recipient class may have some real dependencies.
-For example, if `Recipient` class depends on Windows Communication Foundation stack, then all classes depending directly on `Recipient` will indirectly depend on WCF, including our `Sender`.
-The more damaging version of this problem is where such a `Recipient` class actually opens a connection in a constructor - the subclasses are unable to prevent it, no matter if they like it or not, because a subclass has to call a superclass' constructor.
+For example, if our `Recipient` depends on Windows Communication Foundation (WCF) stack, then all classes depending directly on `Recipient` will indirectly depend on WCF, including our `Sender`.
+The more damaging version of this problem is where such a `Recipient` class actually does something like opening a network connection in a constructor - the subclasses are unable to prevent it, no matter if they like it or not, because a subclass has to call a superclass' constructor.

+TODO there is duplication below:
-2. Each class deriving from `Recipient` must invoke `Recipient`'s constructor, which, depending on the complexity of the superclass, may be smaller or bigger trouble, depending on what kind of parameters the constructor accepts and what it does.
+2. Each class deriving from `Recipient` must invoke its constructor, which, depending on the complexity of the `Recipient`, may be smaller or bigger trouble, depending on what kind of parameters the constructor accepts and what it does.
 3. In languages like C\#, where only single inheritance exists, by deriving from `Recipient` class, we use up the only inheritance slot, further constraining our design.
 4. We must make sure to mark all the methods of `Recipient` class as `virtual` to enable overriding them by subclasses. otherwise, we won't have full composability, because subclasses, not being able to override some methods, will be very constrained in what they can do.